gkaradzhov/ExtendedCollectionsSharp/README.md

 # ExtendedCollectionsSharp
 Some common and not that common collections implemented in .net.

+## AVLTree
+Self-balancing binary tree.
+### Features
+After adding or removing an element from the tre
 ## CircularBuffer
 Basically, it's a queue with fixed size.
 ###Main features